 - Woman Traveling Together, a travel club for solo female travelers

 Church has always been the place in the community to meet other people.
 Check out to see if your local church also has a senior group that you can join.
 You have the certainty of having at least one thing in common; your faith and exploring what other interests you share when you participate in activities with other retirees.

 Find out which cafe, bar, or restaurant other retirees like to hang out at.
 Perhaps there is a favorite coffee place in town that a lot of retirees go to.
 Or maybe you know which restaurant has a senior discount on certain days.
 Find out which place in town likely other retirees like to hang out and go there at the same time.
 A good chance you’ll meet someone interesting.

 Check out your community’s calendar of events and see what events you like to attend.
 If you like to attend certain events on the calendar, chances are other retirees as well.
 Perhaps there are even events specially tailored for seniors you didn’t even know about.

 When you like to travel but don’t want to go on a trip alone, you can find a travel buddy with the help of the social network Senior Travel Buddy.

 16) Join A Retirement Community

 You can join a retirement community to meet other retirees of the same age.
 And you don’t have to be a resident to join most retirement communities.
-They organize different activities throughout the week which you can sign up for.
-From playing sports, games, cooking to talking groups.
+They organize different activities throughout the week, which you can sign up for, from playing sports, games, and cooking to talking groups.
 Just google ‘Retirement Community Near Me,’ and the Google Search result will show you all the closest retirement communities.
 Give them a call, pay a visit to taste the vibe, and see what possibilities are out there.

-I hope you liked reading this article and you’ll have a better idea on where to meet other retirees.
-Since you’re here anyway I have a ton of other articles that are interesting for you to read as well.
+I hope you liked reading this article and you’ll have a better idea of where to meet other retirees.
+Since you’re here anyway, I have many other articles that are interesting for you to read.
 Below are just a few: